 OpenID: Enables the use of OpenID for users, which is another method of authentication for each individual user identity.

-Framing Protection: Prevents the embedding of your OneLogin dashboard into other websites.
+Framing Protection: Prevents embedding your OneLogin dashboard into other websites.

 Deactivate Account: Deactivates your OneLogin account.

 These settings control how your organization and its users handle passwords, and also let you redirect your users to a custom page upon logout.

 Important!
 Some of these options are enabled by default.
 You can disable them, but to re-enable them, you must send an official request to OneLogin Support.